TT-33-Use-My-Tech-Stuff/backend-node/README.md

 - add a GET user by id
 - add a PUT user by id
 - add a DELETE user by id
+- add a GET tech
 - add a GET tech by id
+- add a Post tech
 - add a PUT tech by id
 - add a DELETE tech by id